brandleyzhou/paper-reading/slides/alex2018/content.md

 ##  Objective

 ---

 ## Contributions

 --

-* a novel and principled multi-task loss to simultaneously learn various classification and regression losses of varying quantities and units using **homoscedastic** task uncertainty
+* A novel and principled multi-task loss to simultaneously learn various classification and regression losses of varying quantities and units using *homoscedastic* task uncertainty

-* a unified architecture for semantic segmentation, instance segmentation and depth regression
+* A unified architecture for semantic segmentation, instance segmentation and depth regression

-* demonstrating the importance of loss weighting in multi-task deep learning and how to obtain superior performance compared to equivalent separately trained models.
+* Demonstrating the importance of loss weighting in multi-task deep learning and how to obtain superior performance compared to equivalent separately trained models.

 ---